 So, how long does it actually take to form a new habit?
 You’ve probably heard that it only takes 21 days to form a new habit, right?

-Well, current research says it actually takes at least two months (60 days) to make that habit stick.
-That’s right, it’s going to take you at least 60-Days to form a new habit.
+Well, current research says it actually takes at least two months (about 66 days) to make that habit stick.
+Some habits will take less time to form and others will take longers.

-5 Steps to Help Busy Moms Form a New Habit
+5 Simple Steps To Form A New Habit That Sticks

 Step One: Choose Your Habit